G-TAD: Sub-Graph Localization for Temporal Action Detection: Proposed Method

-$L$ is the number of snippets in the video.
+where $L$ is the number of snippets in the video.

-\textbf{Semantic Edges ($\mathcal{E}_s$)}.
-We define $\mathcal{E}_s$ using the notion of dynamic edge convolutions \cite{wang2018dynamic}.
-The goal of these edges is to collect information from semantically correlated snippets.
-For each node $v_{i}$ in the input graph $\mathcal{G}$, we define a set $\mathcal{E}_s$ as follows:
+\textbf{Semantic Edges ($\mathcal{E}_s$)} are defined from the notion of dynamic edge convolutions \cite{wang2018dynamic}, which dynamically constructs edges between graph nodes according to their feature distances.
+The goal of our semantic edges is to collect information from semantically correlated snippets. we define the semantic edge set $\mathcal{E}_s$ for each node $v_{i}$ in $\mathcal{G}$ as follows

-Here, $n_i(k)$ is the index of the $k^{\textrm{th}}$ nearest neighbour from $i$-th node, $n_i$ is constructed dynamically at every layer in the node feature space, which enables us to find the \textit{dynamic neighbors} that intrinsically carry semantic context information.
-Since we recompute $n_i(k)$ at each layer, $\E_s$ is adaptively changed to represent new levels of semantic context.
+Here, ${n_i(k)}$ refers to the node index of the $k^{\textrm{th}}$ nearest neighbor of node $v_i$.
+It is determined dynamically at every GCNeXt block in the node feature space, enabling us to update the nodes that intrinsically carry semantic context information throughout the network.
+Therefore, $\E_s$ adaptively changes to represent new levels of semantic context.